Ableton/maxdevtools/cpu-reporter/README.md

 <img width=412 alt="The CPU Reporter" src="images/CpuReporter.png">

-After recording the CPU usage for a chosen amount of time, this device shows a histogram of the reported average and peak values during the recording time, as well as the averages of those values within that time frame.
+After recording the CPU usage for a chosen amount of time, this device shows the reported average and peak values during the recording time.
+It also shows the total average of the average values and the maximum of the peak values within that time frame.

 ## Using the CPU Reporter ##